-Effective May 1, 2009, the Sub-Account investing in this Portfolio was closed to new Contributions and incoming Transfers (including Automatic Custom Transfers).
+Effective May 1, 2009, the Sub-Account investing in this Portfolio was closed to new Contributions and incoming Transfers (Including Automatic Custom Transfers).

 AllianceBernstein VPS International Growth Portfolio-Class A Shares seeks long-term growth of capital.
 The Portfolio invests primarily in an international portfolio of equity securities of companies located in both developed and emerging countries.
 The Portfolio consists of approximately 90-130 stocks.
 The Portfolio invests, under normal circumstances, in the equity securities of companies based in at least three countries (and normally substantially more) other than the United States.
 The Portfolio may invest, without limit, in derivatives, such as options, futures, forwards and swaps.
-The Portfolio's investments include investments include investments in securities of companies that are established as a result of privatizations of state enterprises.
+The Portfolio's investments include investments in securities of companies selected by the Portfolio's adviser for their growth potential within various market sectors.
+The Portfolio's investments include investments in securities of companies that are established as a result of privatizations of state enterprises.
 Currencies can have a dramatic impact on equity returns, significantly adding to returns in some years and greatly diminishing them in others.
 Currency and equity positions are evaluated separately.
 The Advisor may seek to hedge the currency exposure resulting from securities positions when it finds the currency exposure unattractive.
 To hedge a portion of its currency risk the Portfolio may from time to time invest in currency-related derivatives, including the forward currency exchange contracts, futures, option on futures, swaps and options.
 The Advisor may also seek investment opportunities by taking long or short positions in currencies through the use of currency-related derivatives.